-Start by spreading your cashews evenly on 1 or 2 baking sheets, trying not to crowd them.
+Preheat the oven to 325°.
+Spread cashews evenly on 1 or 2 half sheet baking pans, trying not to crowd them.

 *The recipe uses 1 lb of cashews, so adjust your amounts for the herb butter if you are using the entire 2.5 lbs.